reruo321/Java_Practice/Chapter-10/README.md

 These specify how to distribute extra horizontal/vertical space.
 Default value for them is 0, and it gathers the components to center.

 ### CardLayout
+CardLayout is a layout manager that treats each component in the container as a card.
+It acts like a stack of cards showing only one card at a time.